-Route to Resilience is an exciting whole school project that were are taking part in this year.
-Led by Steve Harris, Wellbeing Education, we are developing ways to develop strong character muscles in the children that prepare them well for learning and for life.
+Route to Resilience is an exciting whole school project that we have completed.
+Led by Steve Harris, Wellbeing Education, we develop strong character muscles in the children that prepare them well for learning and for life.

 Our Character Muscle Vocabulary

-Please find below a document with the vocabulary we use at Knighton Fields to help our children build their character muscles.
+Please find below a document with the vocabulary we use at Knighton Mead to help our children build their character muscles.

 Before character can become an integral part of teaching and learning the basic concept must first be taught.
 Guy Claxton’s metaphor of seeing these characteristics as ‘muscles’ is very helpful as it conveys a number of key points that the teaching phase needs to help children understand…

 - We all have all of these qualities to a greater or lesser extent.